-In today’s post, we’re exploring three different late work policy options for the high school classroom.
-Needless to say, more than these three policies exist, but they are among the most common that I have witnessed and experienced.
+In today’s post, we’re exploring a handful of late work policy options for the secondary classroom.
+Needless to say, more than these policies exist, but they are among the most common that I have witnessed and experienced.
 If you have a different system that works, please tell us about it in the comments.
 Help us gather a teacher-tested bank of late work policies to help educators solve one of their most pressing classroom management issues.

 Before choosing a course of action, make sure to consider both your teaching philosophy and the expectations of your administration.
 You will want to have a late work policy that reflects your beliefs about teaching and learning, and you also need to know that your administration will support your decisions regarding students’ grades.